-It’s estimated that one in every eight American adults struggles with an alcohol problem, and nearly one in four Americans under the age of 30 is addicted to alcohol.
+It’s estimated that one in every eight American adults struggles with an alcohol problem, and nearly one in four Americans under the age of 30 has alcohol addiction.

-Despite the prevalence of alcohol use and alcoholism, there’s no one-size-fits-all explanation for why some people who drink develop an addiction and others don’t.
+Despite the prevalence of alcohol consumption, there’s no one-size-fits-all explanation for why some people who drink develop an addiction and others don’t.

 Most research in this area points to a variety of causes.
 While approximately 50 percent of a person’s risk for alcoholism appears to be tied to one’s genetic makeup, other factors such as emotions, physical health and upbringing can all play a role.

 Genes alone don’t determine whether someone becomes addicted, but they can provide a prod in that direction.
 Numerous scientific studies looking at twins and children of alcoholics have revealed that about half of a person’s risk for alcoholism is inherited.

 But while some diseases, such as cystic fibrosis or sickle cell anemia, can be traced to a single genetic mutation, there’s no single gene for alcoholism.
 Rather, a number of genetic variations combine with environmental factors to increase a person’s risk for becoming addicted.

 Some genes can lower a person’s risk for alcoholism.
 Many people of Asian descent, for instance, carry a gene mutation that alters the way their bodies break down alcohol.
 As a result, people with the mutation experience alcohol flush reaction, a condition that causes uncomfortable symptoms such as flushing, headache, nausea and rapid heartbeat when they drink.
 Because many people who experience these reactions tend to avoid alcohol, such genes offer a sort of protection from alcoholism.

 Even when a person has a genetic predisposition for alcoholism, positive environmental influences such as education, religion and marriage can decrease the chances of developing a drinking problem.